robinhekmatara/city-pop/README.md

 $ npm start
 ```

-Navigate to localhost:3000 in browser
+Navigate to localhost:3000 in a browser to access the application.